sukibaby/wf-itgm/README.md

-# Waterfall Expanded-suki
+# Waterfall for ITGmania 0.8.0+

-_A modified fork of SteveReen / zarzob's Waterfall theme for StepMania 5 / ITGmania_

-Requires ITGmania 0.8.0 or newer.

-Based on Waterfall Expanded v0.7.8
+_Based on zarzob's Waterfall Expanded v0.7.8, which itself is a modified fork of SteveReen's Waterfall theme_

+This features general updates, performance improvements, and support for ITGmania specific features (visual delay, engine recalcs, etc)